Noise-Agnostic Quantum Error Mitigation with Data Augmented Neural Models: Methods

 where $\boldsymbol{p}$ are probability distribution predicted by our model, and $\boldsymbol{p}_{\text{fid}}$ are distribution obtained from fiducial channel by sampling 10000 shots.

 To mitigate errors in continuous-variable processes, we adopt U-Net~\cite{ronneberger2015unet}, a convolutional neural network originally designed for image segmentation~\cite{9356353}, to be the neural model denoising the 2-dimensional Wigner function.
 U-Net possesses the strong ability to extract spatial features and construct 2-dimensional distributions.
-In this sense, it is helpful for learning the distribution of the point-wise Wigner function.
+In this sense, it helps learn the distribution of the point-wise Wigner function.
 The inputs to the model are evolution time and Wigner functions corresponding to different photon loss rates.
 The output is a single 2-dimensional feature map, which represents the denoised Wigner function.
 To train the neural model, we use $L_1$ loss as cost function, defined as

 It encourages sparse output distribution, which conforms to the Wigner quasiprobability distribution of our target states.
+More details can be found in Supplementary Note 1.